engineyard/ey-docs/pages/deploy-node.md

 # Deploying Node.js applications on Engine Yard Cloud

-Node.js is now available for testing on Engine Yard Cloud.
-Read this page if you want to participate in the Engine Yard Node Alpha program.
+Node.js is now available for testing as part of the Engine Yard Labs program.
+Read this page if you want to try Node.js with Engine Yard Cloud.

 This page describes how to create Node.js application and deploy it on Engine Yard Cloud.